Xiyue Temple

-The Xiyue Temple (西岳庙) is a Chinese Taoist temple located at the foot of the Mount Hua of the city of Huayin in the northwest of the Shaanxi Province.
+The Xiyue Temple (西岳庙) is a Chinese Taoist temple located at the foot of Mount Hua of the city of Huayin in the northwest of the Shaanxi Province.
 Here the emperor sacrificed to the god of Mount Hua.
 Its magnificence is compared to that of the Imperial Palace in Beijing and it is called the "Forbidden City of Shaanxi".

 History

-The temple was built in 134 BC by Emperor Wu of the Western Han Dynasty.
-The Emperor Wu built the first worship temple of the Emperor Xiyue, the god of the Mount Hua at foot of the mountain, he named the temple Jilinggong Palace.
-In the following East Han Dynasty the temple was moved to present location and changed the name to Xiyue Temple.
+The temple was built in 134 BC by Emperor Wu of the Western Han dynasty.
+Emperor Wu built the first worship temple of Emperor Xiyue, the god of Mount Hua, at the foot of the mountain.
+He named the temple Jilinggong Palace.
+In the following East Han dynasty, the temple was moved to the present location and its name was changed to Xiyue Temple.

 The temple was renovated several times in subsequent dynasties.
 The current buildings date from the Ming and Qing dynasties.
-The Xiyue Temple has been on the list of monuments of the People's Republic of China (3-126) since 1988.
+The Xiyue Temple has been on the list of monuments of the People's Republic of China (3–126) since 1988.